pedroneto2/IRONHACK-PROJECT-03-BACK-END/README.md

 ----------------------------------------------------------------

-#### PS: In order to run the app properly, a .ENV file must be added.
+#### PS: In order to run the app properly, a .ENV file must be added with the following variables:
+- PORT
+- CLIENT_ID
+- CLIENT_SECRET
+- REDIRECT_URL
+- MONGODB_URL
+- CORS_URL